arepb/tuebor/index.md

 **How do I make the pledge?**

 Start now.
-Make an investment in a Michigan business during this calendar year and then [show the world](/howto) you've made the Tuebor honor pledge.
+Make an investment in a Michigan business during this calendar year and then [show the world](/howto) you've made the Tuebor honor pledge, aka supporting 'Michigan's fifth sports team.'

 ----